 About 2015, Chrysler implemented centrifugal recovery of solvents from rags.
 Mobile solvent recovery unit, periodically, comes to the site and operates a centrifuge to separate solvents from rags.
+Solvents are recovered and recycled.
+Rags are recycled.

 MI-ROP-B2767-2016, EU-SOLVENT-WIPE, I: